Digoxin – A Medicine for Heart Problems

 - Bulk laxatives (such as psyllium, Metamucil)

-- High-fiber foods (such as bran muffins) or nutritional supplements (such as Ensure)
+- High-fibre foods (such as bran muffins) or nutritional supplements (such as Ensure)

 Digoxin interacts with many other drugs too.
 You should always tell your healthcare provider and your pharmacist about all the medicines you are taking, including any over‑the-counter drugs, natural remedies and herbal medicines.
 Always contact your healthcare provider before you take any new medicines.